Frequently Asked Questions

 Are Tech's PCMI programs for non-science or engineering students?

 Absolutely!
 While some of our programs are highly-focused on science and engineering, we also host programs in the humanities and in business.
-The Rhetoric and Technical Communication program prepares students for teaching English as a second language or health education work.
+The Rhetoric, Theory and Culture program prepares students for teaching English as a second language or health education work.
 The Applied Natural Resource Economics program prepares students for work in market analysis, project evaluation, and economic development.
 Some of our departmental PCMI programs are open to students from a wide variety of undergraduate majors or professional backgrounds.

 How do I choose a master’s research project?